joshbegley/nyt-latest/previous.md

 `A nonprofit group said the president misapplied a law in imposing those levies and portrayed its filing as the first lawsuit to challenge the Trump administration over its tariffs.`\
 https://nytimes.com/2025/04/03/business/economy/lawsuit-tariffs-china-trump-administration.html

-**Amtrak Train Strikes and Kills 1 in Pennsylvania**\
+**Amtrak Train Strikes and Kills a Person in Pennsylvania**\
-`Amtrak said it had temporarily suspended rail service from Penn Station in New York City and Philadelphia’s main station.`\
+`Amtrak said one of its trains hit three people on the tracks near Bristol Station.
+Service between New York’s Penn Station and Philadelphia’s main station was temporarily suspended.`\
 https://nytimes.com/2025/04/03/us/amtrak-train-crash-bucks-county-pa.html

 **Lamar Jackson challenges Dale Earnhardt Jr.'s trademark claim of No. 8**\